n-takeishi/bayesiandmd/README.md

 # Bayesian Dynamic Mode Decomposition

-Bayesian extension of dynamic mode decomposition (DMD).
+Implementation of Bayesian dynamic mode decomposition (Bayesian DMD) by authors of the IJCAI paper (see below).

 ## Prerequisites